MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 - DeletedItems: The Deleted Items folder.

 - RecoverableItems: Recoverable items that have been deleted from the Deleted Items folder.

+-Purgeditems: If either Litigation Hold or single item recovery is enabled, this Folder contains all items that are hard deleted.
+This folder isn't visible to end users

 If you don't use this parameter, the command will search both locations.